 LynDee accessed the MYOG to attend an educational trip to New York City.
 LynDee reported that the trip allowed her to experience many different cultures and learn about art and architecture.
 She was able to learn about immigration and also visit the 9/11 Memorial.
 She also learned practical knowledge of how people in NYC commute to work and school and purchase groceries.
 LynDee hopes to do missionary work in her future and feels like this is a steppingstone to travel the world and help others.
 As a part of the grant, LynDee decided to create her own Service Learning project to complete her Service Learning hours.
 She did a 2 ½ week drive to collect backpacks and supplies to be donated to a Fostering Hope of Muskogee—an organization that offers assistance to newly placed foster children and their foster families.
 She collected 20 filled backpacks and other supplies that included diapers and wipes.

-The grant is available each fiscal year (October 1st-September 30th) as long as the youth is eligible and funds are available.
+The grant is available each fiscal year (October 1st-August 31st) as long as the youth is eligible and funds are available.

 For tutoring, must provide proof that the child's school does not provide tutoring